jacksloan/jacksloan/README.md

 The best way to reach me is directly via email at <hi@jacksloan.dev>.

-You can find me online on these other platforms:
+I'm also online on these other platforms:

 [LinkedIn](https://www.linkedin.com/in/jack-sloan/)